COVID-19 risks

 HP: https://www.cmr.emb-japan.go.jp/itprtop_ja/index.html

-Cameroon Presidential Election: Caution during the election campaign
+Cameroon Presidential Election: Caution before the results are announced

 [Main text]

-●We will continue to make efforts to obtain the latest information regarding the election and take actions according to the situation to avoid getting caught up in the confusion.
+●We will continue to strive to obtain the latest information regarding the election, appropriately assess the situation, and take action according to the circumstances to avoid getting caught up in the confusion.

 Consular Section, Embassy of Japan in Cameroon